Mount Zirkel Wilderness

-The Mount Zirkel Wilderness is a U.S. Wilderness Area located in Routt National Forest in northwest Colorado.
+Mount Zirkel Wilderness is located in Routt National Forest in northwestern Colorado.
 The closest city is Steamboat Springs, Colorado.
-The wilderness is named after Mount Zirkel, the highest peak in the range at 12182 ft, which itself is named after German geologist Ferdinand Zirkel.
+The Wilderness is named after Mount Zirkel, the highest peak in the range at 12182 ft, which itself is named after German geologist Ferdinand Zirkel.
+The lowest elevation in the Wilderness is about 7500 ft.
+Mount Zirkel Wilderness has a total area of 159935 acre (250 sq. miles).
+Some sources give the size of the Wilderness as 160648 acre.
+Hiking and fishing are popular activities for visitors.